kvamsij/sitemap-scraper/Readme.md

 - A fully functional sitemap scraper.
 - Unit tests with high coverage.
 - Documentation for usage and development.
-- A CSV file containing the extracted URLs (future implementation).
+- A file containing the extracted URLs in the desired format.

 ## License